- Sign up for the Careers Beyond Academia listserv by sending an email to firstname.lastname@example.org

 - Attend a small group session to learn how to get the most of Careers Beyond Academia

 We want to empower you to be engaged with your career success and can help brainstorm ways to get you to where you want to be.
-We welcome participants in any stage of their career exploration process, from the initial information gathering stages to verifying a potential career path.
+We welcome participants in any stage of their career exploration process, from the initial information-gathering stages to verifying a potential career path.
 We support whatever path you take; our goal is to help you successfully find that path with the most efficient use of your time.

 - Sign up and attend an information session.
-This initial meeting will allow us to personalize the program opportunities to your individual career needs, whether you are in the exploration stage to rule in or out a particular career path, or at a point where you are seeking deeper involvement in a particular career pathway.
+This initial meeting will allow us to personalize the program opportunities to your individual and disciplinary career needs, whether you are in the exploration stage to rule in or out a particular career path, or at a point where you are seeking deeper involvement in a particular career pathway.
 Information sessions also introduce individuals across disciplines who share a common career interest beyond academia, to broaden your network.

-- Join our listserv that posts events, news, and select opportunities related to various career options, whether you already know the path you plan to take or would like to sample all pathways.
+- Join our listserv that posts events, news, and select opportunities related to various career options, whether you already know the path you plan to take or would like to sample several pathways.
 Please email email@example.com if you would like to join the listserv.

 Help Us Help You